 12+ The Writer’s Circle recently posed a question for book lovers on Facebook: What book are you currently reading?
 In my case, the answer is not singular, but plural.
-I’m currently reading three books – along with a few others I’ll probably have to take with me to my grave to finish!
+I’m currently reading three books — along with a few more on my bedside table I’ll probably need to take with me to my grave to finish!

 With the bleak news on North Korea and boys-own brinksmanship of Donald Trump and Kim Jong-un, I thought I’d dust off and re-read my old second-hand bookshop copy of On the Beach to prepare for the worst, should common sense and humanity not prevail.

 Published in 1957, the book is set in a post-apocalyptic world, where the radioactive cloud from a catastrophic northern hemisphere nuclear war is spreading gradually and inexorably southwards towards the beaches of Australia and beyond.
 I recall the story being powerful and unrelenting.
 When I first read it I kept waiting for the prevailing winds to change or for scientists to save the world.

 To my mind, On the Beach remains sadly relevant and contains a salutary message for today’s world leaders — if only they can drag themselves away from sabre-rattling and social media to read the book!

-Tourmaline by Randolph Stow: A couple of years back, I read and reviewed Randolph Stow’s To the Islands and Visitants for the NSW Writers’ Centre.
-It was the first time I’d read Stow, whom fellow West Australian writer, Tim Winton, described as his “light” from “where I took my bearings”, and when I finished the books, I was left wondering WHY it had taken me so long to discover him!
+A couple of years back, I read and reviewed Randolph Stow’s To the Islands and Visitants for the NSW Writers’ Centre.
+It was the first time I’d read Stow, whom fellow West Australian writer, Tim Winton, described as his “light” from “where I took my bearings”.
+And when I finished the books, I was left wondering WHY it had taken me so long to discover him!

 Tourmaline was Stow’s fourth novel, published in 1962, after his Miles Franklin Award-winning To the Islands.
 It’s set in a fictional outback West Australian town that’s seen better days and is dying from the lack of water and industry.
 A badly sunburnt and half-dead water diviner arrives in the town and the townsfolk nurse him back to health, as much as in the hope he’ll find water and in turn nurse the town’s fortunes back to health.